 - Group G: Sweden, South Africa, Italy, Argentina

-- It will be the first co-confederation-hosted FIFA World Cup.
+- This was the first co-confederation-hosted FIFA World Cup.
 Australia is part of the Asian football confederation and New Zealand a member of the Oceanic branch.

-- It will be the first FIFA Women's World Cup to be held in the Asia-Pacific region.
+- This was the first FIFA Women's World Cup to be held in the Asia-Pacific region.

 - Australia and New Zealand at the Women's World Cup.